DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models: Results

 \subsection{Pre-trained SpecFormer facilitates more accurate structure elucidation}

-To investigate the effect of pre-training the spectrum encoder, we conduct an ablation study comparing DiffSpectra with and without a pre-trained SpecFormer module, as summarized in \cref{tab:specformer}.
-When equipped with the pre-trained SpecFormer, DiffSpectra achieves a top-1 accuracy of 16.01\%, compared to 14.11\% without pre-training, indicating a clear improvement in correctly recovering the ground-truth molecular structures from spectra.
-Similarly, the MCES decreases from 1.7795 to 1.3552, suggesting that the molecular graphs predicted with pre-trained SpecFormer retain more of the correct connectivity of the target structures.
+To assess the impact of pre-training the spectrum encoder, we conducted an ablation study comparing DiffSpectra with and without a pre-trained SpecFormer module, as shown in \cref{fig:performance}, \cref{fig:visualization} and \cref{tab:specformer}.
+When equipped with the pre-trained SpecFormer, DiffSpectra achieves the top-1 accuracy of 40.76\%, compared to 35.64\% without pre-training, indicating a clear improvement in correctly recovering the ground-truth molecular structures from spectra.
+Similarly, the MCES decreases from 1.7795 to 1.3337, suggesting that molecular graphs predicted with pre-trained SpecFormer retain more of the correct connectivity of the target structures.

 In addition, the fingerprint-based similarity scores also improve with pre-training.
-For example, the Tanimoto similarity over Morgan fingerprints rises from 0.7205 to 0.7837, and cosine similarity improves from 0.7938 to 0.8421.
-The Tanimoto similarity over MACCS keys also increases from 0.8924 to 0.9227.
-These gains indicate that the molecular structures generated with pre-trained SpecFormer more accurately capture both local substructural patterns and functional group motifs.
-Moreover, the Fraggle similarity improves from 0.9383 to 0.9481, and FGSim from 0.9490 to 0.9618, confirming that larger chemical fragments and functional groups are better preserved.
+For example, the Tanimoto similarity over Morgan fingerprints rises from 0.7242 to 0.7875, and the cosine similarity improves from 0.7964 to 0.8450.
+The Tanimoto similarity over MACCS keys also increases from 0.8941 to 0.9262.
+These gains indicate that the molecular structures generated with pre-trained SpecFormer more accurately capture both local substructural patterns and functional-group motifs.
+Moreover, the Fraggle similarity improves from 0.9397 to 0.9504, and the FGSim from 0.9495 to 0.9652, confirming that larger chemical fragments and functional groups are better preserved.

 Overall, these results demonstrate that pre-training the SpecFormer encoder on spectral data provides beneficial inductive biases, allowing DiffSpectra to more effectively align spectral representations with molecular graph structures during conditional generation.
 This highlights the value of leveraging a well-trained spectrum encoder to facilitate accurate molecular structure elucidation from spectra.